ilbuonmarcio/cc/README.md

 # cc - Class Composition's gestionnelle

-cc-gestio is a software useful for schools that replaces manual class compositions.
+cc is a software useful for schools that replaces manual class compositions.
 It's an evolution of [marconicc](https://github.com/marconivr/marconicc), providing a simple single-page application and an headless class generation service, in order to extend his evolution across different applications.

 ### Development Team